Sepzie/SezoAudioEngine/docs/index.md

 ## Status

 - Android Engine: production-ready for Android.
-- Expo Module: Android implementation is functional; iOS is planned and will share the same API surface.
+- Expo Module: production-ready for iOS and Android.

 ## Quick Links